All Episodes

 Bill gets caught in a support group.

-Are you gonna survive?
+Are you going to survive?

-Anna Winter goes, let's do a cover story and a photo shoot, and we'll call it the most cheated-on woman in America.
+Anna Winter goes, let's do a cover story and a photo shoot, and we'll call it the most cheated on woman in America.

-Yep, Stevie Wonder comes by with his song, not even finished, the theme forgiveness.
+Yep, Stevie Wonder comes by with his song, not even finished the theme forgiveness.

 He at the time was the president of South Africa.

-He visited the White House after a session at the U.N.
-General Assembly.
+He visited the White House after a session at the UN General Assembly.

-Hillary describes how at a reception for African American religious leaders, Mandela praised the relationship Bill Clinton formed with South Africa's women.
+Hillary describes how, at a reception for African-American religious leaders, Mandela praised the relationship Bill Clinton formed with South Africa's women, South Africa, and the rest of the continent.

-When Mandela said publicly that we have often said that our morality does not allow us to desert our friends, and addressed Bill directly by saying, We are thinking of you in this difficult and uncertain time in your life.
+When Mandela said publicly that we have often said that our morality does not allow us to desert our friends and addressed Bill directly by saying, We are thinking of you in this difficult and uncertain time in your life.

-So Nelson Mandela, exonerating Bill because we've all got our own moral codes and we all stray now and then.
+So Nelson Mandela exonerating Bill because we've all got our own moral codes and we all stray now and then, Hillary said, my God, that was so deep.

 He was sending a signal to the American people to stop this idea of impeaching her husband.

-You think it's lying, Ted?
+You think it's lying, Ted.

-You think Cruz is serving you up a bunch of hot, unadulterated lies.
+You think Cruz is serving you up a bunch of hot, unadulterated lies?

 How about this kind of stuff?